AbhishekGautam01/Leanring-Csharp/C#/synchronization-primitives/threads.md

 ### Foreground and background threads
 * A managed thread is either background or foreground thread.
-* Both threads are identical **except background thread doesnt keep the managed execution environment running.**
+* Both threads are identical **except background thread doesn't keep the managed execution environment running.**
-* Once all foreground threads are stopped in managed process(where exe file is a manahed assembly), the **system stops all background threads** and shuts down.
+* Once all foreground threads are stopped in managed process(where exe file is a managed assembly), the **system stops all background threads** and shuts down.
 *  Use **Thread.IsBackground** to see if it is background thread or change it at any point of time to back ground thread.
-* Unhaandled exceptions in both types of threads **results in termination of application**
+* Unhandled exceptions in both types of threads **results in termination of application**
 * Threads **belonging to managed thread pool**(IsThreadPoolThread property is **true**) are **background threads**
 * All threads created by *8starting a new thread* are by default **foreground thread**